Tony Winyard at a wedding reception

 Still Here, Still Loving It

-I've been doing this a long time.
-Long enough to have worked at hundreds of venues across the UK and to have seen pretty much every situation a wedding can produce.
+I've been at hundreds of venues across the UK and seen pretty much every situation a wedding can produce.
 But the thing that still gets me is the same thing that got me at the start: watching someone's face when something happens that they weren't expecting, and it's good.

 That never gets old.
 And I back every wedding with a money-back guarantee, because after 2,500 of them, I'm confident enough to put that in writing.